sitebay/docs/articles/products/platform/billing/guides/view-history/index.md

 ## Downloading Invoices (PDF and CSV)

 An invoice or payment can be downloaded as either a PDF or a CSV file.
-To do this, open the invoice within the My Site Bay and select either the **Download CSV** or **Download PDF** button.
+To do this, open the invoice within the My SiteBay and select either the **Download CSV** or **Download PDF** button.